 Once a student enters the fifth grade, the student will have eight consecutive semesters to participate in sports.
 Students who are repeaters in sixth, seventh or eighth grade will not be eligible to participate.

-Students must have a physical exam in order to be eligible for sports.
+Students must have a physical exam to be eligible for sports.
 This form must submitted prior to attending the first practice.

 All athletes will be required to pay an insurance fee as determined by the

 Tangipahoa Parish School System.

-Student athletes must agree to random drug testing.
+6. Student-athletes must agree to random drug testing.

-Policy regarding extracurricular funding:
+7. The extracurricular activities in this school are self-supporting.

-The extracurricular activities in this school are self-supporting.
+8. There is a mandatory $30.00 athletic fee for all students who play a sport or sports related activity.

-There is a mandatory $30.00 athletic fee for all students who play a sport or sports related activity.
+9. If a student plays more than one sport, the fee for the second sport is $10.00.

-If a student plays more than one sport, the fee for the second sport is $10.00.
+10. Students may be excluded from sports for disciplinary or academic reasons.

-Students may be excluded from sports for disciplinary or academic reasons.
+a.
+Students must maintain a 1.5-grade point average to participate in sports.

-Students must maintain a 1.5 grade point average in order to participate in sports.
+b.
 Students must also be in good standing with regards to discipline.

+c.
 Students suspended from school may be removed from all sports teams.

 PARENTAL COMMUNICATIONS AND INVOLVEMENT

-It is the belief of the SLU Laboratory School that parents play an instrumental part in the overall education of their children.
+It is the belief of the S.L.U.
+Laboratory School that parents play an instrumental part in the overall education of their children.
 Parents are given many opportunities to participate in the school to assure the best education for their children.

 HOME SCHOOL COMMUNICATION

-The primary form of communication will be Tangipahoa School System Notification, and the school’s website (www.selu.edu/labschool).
-Additional forms of communication may include:
+The primary form of communication will be School Messenger and the school’s website (www.selu.edu/labschool).
+School Messenger disseminates email messages to the families of S.L.U.
+Lab School students.
+These messages originate in the school office and provide valuable information about upcoming events and the overall school program.
+It is important that current email addresses are on file in the school office so that these messages are delivered in a timely manner.
+Please notify the school office if messages from the school are not received.

-School Messenger
+The additional forms of communication may include:

 Student/Parent School Handbook